learnpoint/learnpoint-site/README.md

 * Put names for controls (links and buttons) in code tags (or backticks if using markdown).
 * Content images (screenshots) should be stored in a folder named _assets next to the page.
 * When painting arrows and indicators on a screenshot, use the orange color `#FF7B00`.
-* Screenshots must always have 2 version.
-One for desktop and one for mobile.
+* Screenshots must always have 2 versions, one for desktop and one for mobile.
-* If the page is only written in swedish, add the `<!-- only-in-swedish.html -->` include after the `h1` element.
+* If the page is only written in swedish, add the `<!-- only-in-swedish.html -->` include immediately after the `h1` element.